hrishipawar24/MEAN-Practice/04/01/README.md

 As we want to create our first application use below commands

+ng new Marvellous

-ng new MarvellousFirst cd MarvellousFirst
+First cd MarvellousFirst

 ng serve